CSEP Certification Frequently Asked Questions

 Do I need to have a CPR certification prior to participating in a CSEP-CPT or CSEP-CEP practical review session?

-CPR certification is not required to participate in a Skills Review session.
+CPR certification is not required to participate in a Skills Review session or Practical Exam.
 You will be required to submit documentation of CPR-C (or equivalent) certification when you register as a CSEP certified member after you pass both exams.

 CSEP practical skill reviews and practical exams are delivered by CSEP Instructor Examiners (CSEP-IEs) from across the country.
 CSEP-IEs are CSEP certified members who met all the requirements to deliver CSEP skills review sessions and practical exams to candidates while ensuring they maintain the highest standards.